What is redundancy pooling?

 Consulting over pooling and selection

-Some workplaces have a customary arrangement or an agreed procedure for redundancy pooling and/or selection.
+Some workplaces have a custom arrangement or an agreed procedure for redundancy pooling and/or selection.
 If this exists then you should stick to it or have a good reason for departing (and if there is an agreed procedure then any changes should be agreed upon).

 Once you have carried out pooling and have a proposal for the selection process, you should consult with all at-risk employees or their representatives (eg a trade union representative) over that proposal before performing the selection exercise.
 Consider using a Redundancy consultation letter for this purpose.